StefanSchroeder/Gxsm3-book/README.md

 # Quick-Install

-	# Download all the necessary packages
+	# Download all the necessary packages (on debian-type systems)
 	make prepare
 	# Build the manual
 	make